Our Verdict

 Comfort and Mobility

 These shorts are comfortable.
-The fabric is surprisingly thin and the crotch is gusseted.
-The swatches of elastic behind each hip also accommodate a range of waist sizes if you find that you are between two of the advertised short sizes.
-For some of our testers, this adds up to a pair that gives you enough room to high step, scramble, and stretch on trail.
-With a 10" inseam, they are just about average in length of the models that we tested; on one of our six-foot testers, they fell just above the knee.
+The fabric is surprisingly thin, and the crotch is gusseted.
+The elastic waist also accommodates a range of sizes if you are between two of the advertised short sizes.
+For some of our testers, this adds up to a pair that gives you enough room to high-step, scramble, and stretch on the trail.
+With a 9-inch inseam, they are just about average in length of the models we tested, but they were a little shorter on some of our six-foot testers.

 The features of these shorts center around their pockets.
-They come equipped with two front handwarmer, two rear, and two cargo pockets.
+They have two front handwarmers, two rear handwarmers, and two cargo pockets.
 The cargo pockets have small gussets at the bottom and pleats on the sides to expand volume.
 The right one also has a zipper closure for a little added security.
-The rear and cargo pockets come with cover flaps to prevent items from falling out, however, they also make it decidedly more difficult to reach into each of the pockets.
-The right rear and left cargo pockets also have zippers in addition to the flaps.
-However, all of them are large enough to hold a large smartphone.
+The rear and cargo pockets have flaps to prevent items from falling out.
+However, they also make it decisively more difficult to reach into each pocket.
+The right rear and left cargo pockets also have zippers and flaps.
+All of them are large enough to hold a large smartphone.

 Versatility and Style

-The Sahara Cargo is versatile, but not stylish.
+The Sahara Cargo is versatile but not overly stylish.
 This pair is good for day hikes, traveling, and any time you may need to keep a lot of stuff close at hand but don't necessarily have a pack with you.
-Their low weight makes them a decent choice for longer backpacking trips as well (though thru-hikers may want something a little shorter and even thinner).
-Our word of caution is that the fabric is not stretchy at all which makes them not ideal for climbing, stretching, or yoga.
+Their low weight also makes them a decent choice for longer backpacking trips.

-The primary downside of these shorts is that they are just kind of goofy looking.
-Coming in army cot green, asphalt, and cork, the combination of the cargo pockets and the flap covers convey more of utilitarianism than outdoor chic.
-We wouldn't opt to wear them when style is a consideration, but if you are a hiker or a traveler that is all about functionality, these shorts won't let you down.
+The primary downside of these shorts is that they are just kind of goofy looking, making them less of a choice for casual dress for picnics, cafes, or barbecues.
+We wouldn't opt to wear them when style is a consideration, but if you are a hiker or a traveler who is all about functionality, these shorts won't let you down.
+In terms of versatility, we'd place them in the 'good overall outdoor shorts' lane, but we do feel that their lack of stretch limits their performance and comfortability scores for activities like climbing, yoga, biking, or any other sport that requires large movements.

 Should You Buy the REI Sahara Cargo?

 The REI Co-Op Sahara Cargo shorts are lightweight and breathable.
-With an elastic waistband, they offer good comfort, and their initial water resistance is some of the best of any model that we tested in this review.
-They aren't the first pair that we would choose to wear — we prefer ones with a little more style — but we think that they are one of the best for the money.
-If high functionality and low price are key purchase drivers for you, this is a great pair to consider.
+With an elastic waistband, they offer good comfort, and their dry time and breathability are among the best performers we've covered in testing.
+These shorts are great for hot weather and are tough enough to hold up to several days in the backcountry.
+They aren't the first pair we would choose to wear- we prefer ones with a little more stretch and style- but we think they are one of the best for the money.
+This is a great pair to consider if high functionality and low price are key purchase drivers.

 What Other Hiking Shorts Should You Consider?